nickjj/docker-rails-example/README.md

 figured out what you want to update, go make those updates in your `Gemfile` and / or `package.json` file.

-Then to update your dependencies you can run `./run bundle:install` or `./run yarn:install`.
-That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.
+Then to update your dependencies you can run `./run deps:install`.
+This will build a new image with any new dependencies and also make sure any lock file updates get copied from your image into your code repo and now you can commit those files to version control like usual.

-Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then write out a new lock file.
+Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then copy a new lock file.

 You can check out the `run` file to see what these commands do in more detail.